Randulfe/twinkl/README.md

 # Twinkl React Tech Test

+## Potential improvements

+Having more time/ a non mocking API I could have:

+- Implemented debouncing with an API filtering instead of doing it in the FE which can be inefficient if there are many posts.
+Debounce the search input.
+- Infinite scroll view of posts using a cursor based pagination with Tanstack Query where the user will retrieve more posts when the scroll down happens.
+- Storybook test for `Page.tsx` mocking the `web` module.
+- Unit test for the `useDebounce` hook that I ended up not using.
+- Show full post details on click that could have an accordion like behavior where if the user clicks a post the title and body of it expands to more lines below taking further space.
+- Individual pages for posts using react router.
+- Edit post functionality.

 ## Task description

 You are tasked with creating a React application that interacts with a Posts management API (https://jsonplaceholder.typicode.com/posts) to perform CRUD operations (Create, Read, Update, Delete).
 The application should be implemented using TypeScript and designed to be production-ready.